Rusty Wallace Net Worth 2026

 Russell William Wallace Jr. (born August 14, 1956) is an American former stock car driver and racing team owner, who raced from 1980 to 2005 in the former NASCAR Winston Cup Series (now called the NASCAR Cup Series), most notably driving the No. 2 nicknamed “Midnight” for Penske Racing.[3]

 Wallace won the American Speed Association championship in 1983 before joining the NASCAR Cup series full time in 1984 where he won Rookie of the Year and the later won the 1989 NASCAR Winston Cup Championship and the International Race of Champions in 1991.
-Wallace is considered among the best short track drivers in NASCAR history with 34 of his 55 career victories coming at short tracks
+Wallace won the 1990 Coca-Cola 600 and claimed 55 total wins throughout his NASCAR career.
+He is often considered among the best short track drivers in NASCAR history with 25 of his 55 career victories coming at short tracks.
+He won a career best nine races at Bristol Motor Speedway.[6]
+Wallace also won an additional three exhibition (non-points) races in his career, including the 1989 Winston All-Star Race and the inaugural NASCAR race in Japan at Suzuka Circuit.

-For the accolades over the course of his successful career, Wallace has been inducted into the three main motorsports halls of fame including the NASCAR Hall of Fame (2013), the International Motorsports Hall of Fame (2013), the Motorsports Hall of Fame of America (2014)[4] and additionally the National Motorsports Press Association Hall of Fame (2010).
-He was also named one of NASCARs best drivers in both 1998 and 2023.
+For the accolades over the course of his successful career, Wallace has been inducted into the three main motorsports halls of fame including the NASCAR Hall of Fame (2013), the International Motorsports Hall of Fame (2013), the Motorsports Hall of Fame of America (2014)[7] and additionally the National Motorsports Press Association Hall of Fame (2010).
+He was named as one of the NASCAR's 50 Greatest Drivers class in 1998, and one of 75 Greatest Drivers in 2023.

-Since retirement Wallace has transitioned into a commentator role for NASCAR events.
+Since retirement Wallace has transitioned into a commentator role for NASCAR events, he also designed Iowa Speedway and operated his own racing team called Rusty Wallace Racing.

 Early life